soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-DestinyActivity.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-Represents the &quot;Live&quot; data that we can obtain about a Character's status with a specific Activity.This will tell you whether the character can participate in the activity, as well as some otherbasic mutable information.
-Meant to be combined with static DestinyActivityDefinition data for a fullpicture of the Activity.
+Represents the &quot;Live&quot; data that we can obtain about a Character's status with a specific Activity.
+This will tell you whether the character can participate in the activity, as well as some other basic mutable information.
+Meant to be combined with static DestinyActivityDefinition data for a full picture of the Activity.

 ## Schema
 * **Schema Type:** Class